Bhaiyahns45/Azure-ML/README.md

 # Azure-ML
-Deploying ML Services using Azure SDK
+Implementation & Deployment of ML Services in Azure